remix-run/remix/docs/future/server-bundles.md

 });
 ```

-Each `route` object in the `branch` array contains the following properties:
+Each `route` in the `branch` array contains the following properties:

 - `id` — The unique ID for this route, named like its `file` but relative to the app directory and without the extension, e.g. `app/routes/gists.$username.tsx` will have an `id` of `routes/gists.$username`.
 - `path` — The path this route uses to match on the URL pathname.